ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

 ## TODO
   * Fill in documentation gaps
+    * Schematic of wiring harness
-    * Pinout of CN1
+    * Schematic of connections to the micro
   * If "software only" approach isn't feasible, identify a compatible connector for CN1
   * Read firmware out of VSP computer
   * How to reverse engineer firmwre blob?
-  * Figure out Yamaha audio chip interface/protocol.
+  * Figure out or find documentation of the Yamaha audio chip interface/protocol

 ## Hardware
 The VSP computer I'm using is Nissan part number 285N6-3NF0C, the PCB inside is labelled BZ-P5091B0E version 2.
-The board is a typical 2-layer(?) affair, there's a blue conformal coating over the IC pins, which seems to be silicone.
+The board is a typical green fibreglass affair, there's a blue conformal coating over the IC pins, which seems to be silicone.

 IC402 is the main MCU, a Renesas μPD78F1834 aka 78K0R/FE3.
 Labelled D78F1834